The Origins of the Bardi Orchestra

 1995 – Cello Concerto CD sleeve with soloist Leonid Gorokhov

 Despite all of the Elgar performances over the years, one main work had eluded the Bardi – the Symphony No.1 in A-flat major.
 Sunday 15th May 2022 finally saw the Orchestra perform this epic symphonic masterpiece in De Montfort Hall.
-The all-Elgar concert also includes the String Serenade and Cello Concerto with soloist Lydia Shelley.
+The all-Elgar concert also included the String Serenade and Cello Concerto with soloist Lydia Shelley.

 Remembering the 1998 ‘SaarLorLux’ Tour